Financial

 Private company shares (case-by-case, requires planning)

-High‑net‑worth Canadians, including those with private corporations, are donating company shares—often via donor-advised funds or direct gifts—to maximize tax efficiency, avoid capital gains, and gain charitable receipts
+High‑net‑worth Canadians, including those with private corporations, are donating company shares—often via donor-advised funds or direct gifts—to maximize tax efficiency, avoid capital gains, and gain charitable receipts.Flow-through shares

 How You Can Give: